MicrosoftDocs/cloud-adoption-framework/docs/secure/refresh-adopt-consolidated.md

 - **Data classification:** Implement your data classification framework through automation when possible and manually when necessary.
 Use off the shelf tools to automate your data classification and identify sensitive information.
 Use manual labeling for documents and containers, and manually curate data sets used in analytics where classification and sensitivity are best established by knowledgeable users.

-- **Data verifcation and validation:** Take advantage of built-in verification and validation functionality in the services that you deploy.
+- **Data verification and validation:** Take advantage of built-in verification and validation functionality in the services that you deploy.
 For example, Azure Data Factory has built-in functionality to [verify data consistency](/azure/data-factory/copy-activity-data-consistency) when moving data from a source to a destination store.
 Consider adopting practices like:

     - Using the CHECKSUM and BINARY_CHECKSUM functions in SQL to ensure data isn't corrupted in transit.